 I had some left over melted dark chocolate so made some plain chocolates in the Second Mold I chose, these ones were a thin mold, I refrigerated these for an hour or two and they popped out perfectly also.

 I must say I was pleasantly surprised on how well the molds worked.
 In my opinion a good product.

 Whatever filling you decide to use, white or milk chocolate, they are really delicious.
 A nice and easy way to end Christmas dinner or share as a gift.
 Enjoy!

 Homemade Filled Chocolates

-- WHITE CHOCOLATE FILLING
+WHITE CHOCOLATE FILLING

-- 2 1/2 ounces white chocolate or milk chocolate, 75 grams
+- 2 1/2 ounces chocolate (white or milk chocolate) (75 grams)

-- 2 tablespoons powdered sugar 15.6 grams
+- 2 tablespoons powdered sugar

 - Then coat the chocolate molds swirling it around (I used a pastry brush to fill in the empty spots) and then tip it over to empty out the excess chocolate (I let it drain for approximately 5-10 minutes over a cookie rack), place the mold in the freezer for approximately 10 minutes, remove and coat one more time with the melted chocolate.
 This time refrigerate while making the Chocolate Filling.

-- Let sit approximately 20 minutes until cooled and thickened.
-Remove mold from the fridge, place the chocolate filling in a pastry bag and fill molds 3/4 full, tap mold down a few times on counter top to remove air bubbles, top with remaining melted dark chocolate, and again tap mold lightly on counter top to remove air bubbles remove excess chocolate with a spatula and refrigerate 30 minutes to 1 hour until firm.
+- Let sit approximately 15-20 minutes until cooled and thickened.
+Remove the mold from the fridge, place the chocolate filling in a pastry bag (or use a small spoon) and fill the molds 3/4 full, tap mold down a few times on counter top to remove air bubbles, top with remaining melted dark chocolate, and again tap mold lightly on counter top to remove air bubbles remove excess chocolate with a spatula and refrigerate 30 minutes to 1 hour until firm.
 Remove chocolates carefully from mold and serve.
 Enjoy!